TruckersMP-Tracker/events-tracking/privacy.md

 ### User Access

-People with access to all data are strictly limited to authorised users.
+Access to all data is strictly limited to authorised users.
 The only authorised user is "Bean."
 VTC personnel may request specific user data, receiving the bare minimum required.
 Public players cannot request access to others' data but may request a JSON dump of their stored data across all our services.

 ### Security and Confidentiality